d-koppenhagen/ng-rxjs-sushi-playground/README.md

-# NgRxjsSushi
+# ng-rxjs-sushi-playground

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0-rc.6.
+Just to play a bit around with rxjs and sushi 🍣

 ## Development server